 Imagine warm winter mornings that are not forcing you to tip-toe across the freezing bathroom and kitchen tiles.
 Or, imagine a home with an interior style that is not interrupted by all those ugly-looking radiators.
 Well, you can have that by investing in underfloor insulation.
-This is an option that will warm up your entire home and make it more visually appealing.
+It is an option that will warm up your entire home and make it more visually appealing.
 If you decide to sell your home one day, this option will increase its overall price too.

 Underfloor insulation comes in a couple of forms.
 The ones installed most often are electric underfloor heating and water underfloor heating.
 Each of them has its benefits, but the one you should choose depends on your home, your needs, and of course, your budget.
 But let us make things a bit easier for you and tell you everything your need to know about underfloor insulation.